 The government-wide financial statements are designed to provide readers with a broad overview of the district's finances, in a manner similar to a private sector business.
 Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
 The fund financial statements present the district's financial position and results of operations using the traditional government modified accrual method of accounting, which accounts for the district's current financial resources.

-Unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of expendable resources, as well as the balances of spendable resources available at the end of the fiscal year.
+Unlike the government-wide financial statements, governmental fund financial statements focus on nearterm inflows and outflows of expendable resources, as well as the balances of spendable resources available at the end of the fiscal year.

 The statement of net position, using the full accrual basis of accounting, presents information on all the district's assets and liabilities, with the difference between the two reported as net position.
 Over time, the comparison of changes in net position may serve as a useful indicator on whether the financial position of the district is improving, deteriorating, or maintaining status quo.
-In the case of the district, assets exceeded liabilities by \$82,004,039 at the close of the year.
-This large variance from last year was mostly due to the acquisition of assets and cash reserves of the Rocky Mountain Fire Protection District.
+In the case of the district, assets exceeded liabilities by \$95,347,548 at the close of the year.